primer/react/contributor-docs/adrs/adr-008-interaction-tests.md

-# ADR 009: Use Interaction testing in storybook to maintain components
+# Use Interaction testing in storybook to maintain components

 > **Warning**
 > This ADR is superceded by [`ADR 018`](./adr-018-interaction-tests-revisited.md)